ostadabbas/An-Efficient-3D-Synthetic-Model-Generation-Pipeline/README.md

 If you use the code or use part of it, we would appreciate if you could support us by citing our work using:

+@inproceedings{vyas2021indoorgeonet,
+  title     = {Weakly Supervised Hybrid Learning for Depth and Pose Estimation}, author    = {Vyas, Kathan and  Jiang, Le and Liu, Shuangjun and Ostadabbas, Sarah}, booktitle = {CVPR Workshop on Analysis and Modeling of Faces and Gestures}, year = {2021}
+}

 ## License